SebastianRValdivia/WritingTheTabulaRasa/docs/SoftwareCodeDocumentation/UserStories/index.md

 - User click on cheat sheets link from the navigation bar
 - User sees a list of cheat sheets and click on the one he want to see
 - User is redirected to the view of the cheat sheets

+### View research process

+- User clicks on research link from the navigation bar and sees a list of researches
+- User search a particular research process and click it
+- User sees research information and steps
+- User sees resources used for the research process